pytest-dev/pytest-bdd/README.rst

 Programmatic step generation
 ----------------------------
-Most of the times you can have step definitions that would be easier to automate than to write from scratch every time.
+Sometimes you have step definitions that would be much easier to automate rather than writing manually over and over again.
-This is common for example when using libraries like pytest-factoryboy that automatically creates fixtures.
+This is common, for example, when using libraries like `pytest-factoryboy <https://pytest-factoryboy.readthedocs.io/>`_ that automatically creates fixtures.
 Writing step definitions for every model can become a tedious task.

 For this reason, pytest-bdd provides a way to generate step definitions automatically.

 The trick is to pass the ``stacklevel`` parameter to the ``given``, ``when``, ``then``, ``step`` decorators.
 This will instruct them to inject the step fixtures in the appropriate module, rather than just injecting them in the caller frame.